Kennedy-Mwaura/Zoo-Pizza/README.md

 ## Known Bugs

-* Attach a backend to the form.
+* Attach a backend to the pizza form.
+* Link the contact form to a 3rd party service e.g Mailchimp.

 ## Link to live site